Energy Fuels Inc.

-Energy Fuels is an American uranium mining and refining company.
+Energy Fuels Inc. is a Canadian-domiciled uranium mining and refining company headquartered in Colorado.
 It operates the Pinyon Plain uranium mine in the Grand Canyon, the La Sal mine near La Sal, Utah and White Mesa Uranium Mill in Blanding, Utah.
-From 2018-2023 the company contributed more than half the US uranium production.
+From 2018 to 2023, the company contributed more than half the US uranium production.

 In 2025, Energy Fuels commenced producing rare earth element oxides at its White Mesa Mill at pilot scale.
+It is currently partnered with North Carolina-based rare earth magnet manufacturer Vulcan Elements.